lelaboratoire/rethink-prs-ms/manuscript.md

 Although we compensated the lack of real data with a diverse set of simulated datasets, a future study analyzing real-world data will prove beneficial to quantify the new MRS model's utility in practice.
 Second, accounting for epistasis, in principle, is largely more computationally expensive compared to investigating solely main effects.
 Therefore, even with fast and efficient software, pre-selecting the variants (e.g. based on specific pathways or prior knowledge) will prove beneficial for accurate MRS computing when analyzing datasets containing a larger number of variants.
-However, we hope the promising preliminary results will open the doors to future approaches that encompass main and interaction effects and improve scalability.
+Nevertheless, we hope the promising preliminary results from this study will open the door to future approaches that encompass both main and interaction effects while improving scalability.

 Finally, we caution that a risk score model should be evaluated based on not only sensitivity and specificity but also with respect to potential clinical efficacy, and any genetic risk should be interpreted in aggregate with other risk factors.
 Future works focusing on gene-environment interactions with time-dependent risk factors will be crucial in order to communicate risk properly for preventive interventions.